 Since its appointment as the German National Academy of Sciences in 2008, the Leopoldina has been representing the German scientific community in the international academy dialogue.
 The Leopoldina maintains close and friendly ties with academies of sciences on all continents.
-Around a quarter of its members are from more than 30 countries.
+Around one third of its members are from more than 30 countries.

 The Leopoldina provides evidence-based answers to questions of international relevance.
 It advises international policy-makers and is the voice of the German scientific community abroad.
 It acts as a facilitator of science diplomacy and supports persecuted scientists.